mwmaclean/MacLean-M-QLSC612/README.md

 # MacLean-M-QLSC612 Practical Assignment
 Contributors : Michèle MacLean

-This exercise is part of the BrainHack QLSC6112 course and was designed to demonstrate how researchers can (easily) produce false positives or inflated prediction rates via p-hacking.
+This exercise is part of the BrainHack QLSC6112 course and was designed to demonstrate how researchers can (easily) produce false positives or inflated prediction rates via **p-hacking**.

 # Objective
 We were asked to generate a new variable (named `partY`) of random noise, add it to the existing `brainsize.csv` dataset and find associations using the existing variables in `brainsize.csv`.
 Then, we needed to generate a second, new variable (named `partY2`) also of random noise (with a different random seed) and re-run the same previous associations or prediction models using this new variable as the outcome measure.